OpenShoppingList/open-shopping-list/CONTRIBUTING.md

 ## <a name="rules"></a> Build the project

-A detailed description of how to build the project can be found in the [developer docs][dev-doc].
+A detailed description of how to build the project can be found in the [developer docs](dev-doc).

 ## Attribution